-NBA Trade News: Pistons’ Reggie Jackson Captures Interest of Magic
+NBA Trade News: Pistons’ Reggie Jackson Captures Interest Of Magic

 NBA.com suggested that Jackson could be a young veteran option at point guard for the Magic.
 The former Boston College standout is only 26 and his game will still develop.
 This sounds good for the franchise because it is in line with its goal of getting younger, but this may be bad news for Elfrid Payton who is being groomed as Orlando’s main player at the No. 1 position.

-It is unknown why the Pistons would say yes to Augustin and Green.
+It is unknown why the Pistons would say “yes” to Augustin and Green.
 Perhaps the greatest gain they will get out of this trade is the experience of the two, especially Green who is a playoff veteran.
 They could also help boost the bench which is important if a team desires to truly contend in the NBA.

 These NBA trade news and rumors might be signs of things to come in Motor City.
 Aside from Jackson, Detroit also looks at former All-Star center Andre Drummond as a trade piece.
 They are the stars for the Pistons but if the organization wants to deal them away, this likely means a rebuilding process may be occurring soon.